 A common complaint of offal is the distinctive flavor that accompanies it, much like seafood.
 While this is present across all offal, the ways in which you cook it, and the types of offal you choose can dramatically affect how pronounced it is.

-We recommend starting with types of offal below — think of them as your gateway to a whole new culinary world!
+We recommend starting with the types of offal below — think of them as your gateway to a whole new culinary world!

-Sweetbreads, deliciously rich cuts of the thymus gland, are typically fried, served like gourmet chicken bites and are a great way to experience offal.
+Sweetbreads, deliciously rich cuts of the thymus gland, are typically fried, served like gourmet chicken bites, and are a great way to experience offal.

 Head cheese is an odd name, but don’t look past this pâté cousin.
 Head cheese is made from the bits left behind in the head after the brain and other organs have been removed, and the high gelatin content cooks down into a delicious spread.